Scorpion-Security-Labs/OpenHashAPI/docs/INSTALL.md

 ---

 ### Securing the Database Installation
 With `mysql` installed, we want to reconfigure the database to be more secure by default.
+Some distributions may not be able to run the following command, if so, please see [Common Issues](#issues-running-mysql_secure_installation).

 ```
 sudo mysql_secure_installation
 ```
+> [!TIP]
 > Having issues?
 See [Common Issues](#issues-running-mysql_secure_installation)

 The following shows running `mysql_secure_installation` after installing MySQL with `apt`.
 For this process select "Y" or "y" for all settings to secure the MySQL installation.
+For the password requirement, we would suggest using the strongest value available.

 ![Screen capture of running the mysql_secure_installation command in a terminal.](/docs/images/install-3.png)
 ---